 As we all knew that the energy can neither be created nor destroyed.
-Efficiency is basically the measure of the amount of an energy converted to another form.
-Basically, fuel efficiency can be defined as the efficiency of the process in which thermal energy given to the fuel converts the chemical potential energy of fuel to kinetic energy.
+Efficiency is basically the measure of the amount of energy converted to another form.
+Basically, fuel efficiency can be defined as the efficiency of the process in which thermal energy given to the fuel converts the chemical potential energy of the fuel to kinetic energy.

 The efficiency of all the fuels varies with the device.
 In terms of the economy also, the efficiency of the fuel depends upon the energy efficiency of a particular device.
-The efficiency of fuels is measured in kilometers per liter in India, miles per gallon (mpg) in the U.S. and there are other measurement systems for different countries based on their standard units of use for the measurement of efficiency.
+The efficiency of fuels is measured in kilometres per litre in India, miles per gallon (mpg) in the U.S. and there are other measurement systems for different countries based on their standard units of use for the measurement of efficiency.

-Coal is responsible for 41% of world’s electricity generation.
+Coal is responsible for 41% of the world’s electricity generation.
 The overall efficiency of a coal power plant is 32% to 42%.

 For example, let us take an example of two fuels: Gasoline and diesel oil and see why it differs in efficiency and cost.